Introduction: EF2000is Portable Generator Sound Deadening Enclosure Box

 Standard disclaimers apply, you build this project at your own risk and take full responsibility for any consequences.
 This project directly violates product warnings and warranties and introduces possibly flammable materials in close proximity to the generator.

 I built this enclosure in the Fall of 2015 and have used it a few times for several hours each since then, so not extensive use.
-Measured generator case temperatures and they did not differ much from generator outside of box.
+Measured generator case temperatures and they did not differ much from generator outside of box (see UPDATE 6/2017).
 Box has dual fans, intake and exhaust, so should survive one of them failing.
 Think key risk is the adhesive properties of sound deadening materials, do not economize there.
 As always generators are not to be run unattended.

 Step 1: How Much Quieter With Box